Countermeasure against detector-blinding attack with estimation of secret-key leakage: Results

-In this section, we demonstrate the experimental results proving the proposals regarding the difference between $E_{always}^{high}$ and $E_{never}^{low}$.
-We also compare the difference between these energy levels under different types of DBA and blinding pulse frequencies.
+In this section, we compare how reducing either the bias voltage or the gate voltage affects the click probability under both types of DBA.
+Here, the click probability is defined as the probability that the voltage surge induced by a trigger pulse exceeds the comparator’s predefined threshold.
+Finally, we contrast these results with the system’s detection probabilities under normal (i.e., unblinded) SPAD operation to highlight the pronounced difference in detector response under DBA.
+A detailed explanation of the observed behavior under both CW and pulsed DBA, together with a theoretical analysis of the SPAD response under different supply voltage settings, are provided in Section~\ref{attack description}.

-Thus, we have conducted measurements of the detection probabilities under both pulsed (Figure \ref{fig:4}a) and CW (Figure \ref{fig:4}b) DBA for identical sets of gate and bias voltages.
-The pulsed DBA case measurements were also performed across several blinding pulse frequencies, ranging from 2 to 10 MHz, to test the detection system's response to different mean and peak blinding energies.
-Furthermore, we carried out multiple series of experiments to measure detection probabilities of SPAD in Geiger mode under various supply voltages, achieved by adjusting either gate or bias voltage values.
-The results are presented in the Table \ref{tab:detection probabilities} (default voltage settings: bias = 60.51 V, gate = 3.95 V).
-As evident from the table, lowering the bias voltage value proved to be even more effective in reducing detection probability than varying the gate voltage.
+First of all, we have carried out multiple series of experiments to measure detection probabilities of SPAD in Geiger mode (no DBA conducted) under various supply voltages.
+The supply voltage change is achieved by adjusting either the gate or bias voltage values.
+The results are presented in the Table \ref{tab:detection_probabilities}.
+As evident from the table, reductions in detection probability achieved by lowering the bias voltage are comparable to those obtained by decreasing the gate voltage when no DBA is applied.

-We first consider the CW DBA case (Figure \ref{fig:4}b).
-When the bias voltage is changed, the ranges [$E_{never}$, $E_{always}$] for lower bias voltage and default operational modes overlap almost completely.
-Conversely, the variations in gate voltage result in minimal or no overlap between these energy ranges.
-This well-known result allows Eve to impose bits without leaving any "fingerprints" \cite{huang2016testing}.
-The difference in the gap increase between $E_{never}^{low}$ and $E_{always}^{high}$ for the gate level variation approach is insufficient to cause error or double-clicks when the higher trigger pulse is applied, and the default supply voltage is set.

-However, when the gate voltage level is changed under the pulsed DBA, the trigger pulse energy level should be increased by more than 25 dB (Figure \ref{fig:4}a) to impose a click.
-At the same time, the change of bias voltage set does not result in any increase between ranges [$E_{never}$, $E_{always}$] for default and modified supply voltage sufficient to make an eavesdropper detectable (the condition (\ref{eq:refname1}) is not met).

-Thus, our proposals in Sec.\ref{attack description} are justified.
-Despite the detection probabilities under normal QKD system operational mode appeared to be almost equal between the gate and bias variation approaches, $\frac{(E_{never}^{low}- E_{always}^{high})}{E_{always}^{high}}\geq 500$ for the gate variation approach whilst there is an overlap in bias-voltage-variation case under the pulsed DBA.
-Therefore, if Eve tried to impose a click for the lower gate when a higher one is applied, it would inevitably cause error-click (for 1 SPAD-based QKD systems) or double-click events (for 2 SPAD-based QKD systems) when Eve's and Bob's bases do not match.
-And the probability of such "fingerprints" is rigidly linked to the probability of the successful imposition.
-This fact allows us to estimate the proportion of total bits attacked solely by estimating the number of "fingerprints" left by Eve, which will be demonstrated in the next section.